Considering rosacea affects an estimated 415 million people worldwide, it seems like a topic that needs to be spoken about.

 Below is a compiled and handy list of "yes" and "no" ingredients, types of skin care products and good habits that have been shown to help treat the symptoms of rosacea.
 Since everyone has their own unique skin and body chemistry, treatment approaches will be individual and working with a dermatologist is a great idea.

 Gentle enzymes are the best exfoliation method for rosacea

 Use minimal products and stay consistent with the products that work for you.

-SUNSCREEN - since sun exposure is the #1 trigger for rosacea flare-ups, W E A R I T. Mineral sunscreens are best for rosacea that contains zinc oxide, titanium dioxide, or both.
+Since sun exposure is the #1 trigger for rosacea flare-ups, W E A R I T. Mineral sunscreens are best for rosacea that contain zinc oxide, titanium dioxide, or both.

 Physical exfoliating scrubs/polishes

 Sodium lauryl sulfate - found in most cleansers, shampoos and toothpastes

 AHA and BHA